Death in Paradise season 11 release date: cast, new stars, and latest news about next series

 He added: "We’re being a bit devilish hooking how we’ve hooked but it’s not because we don’t know where the story is going, we know exactly where it’s going and it’s really cool."

-Death in Paradise season 11?
+Death in Paradise season 11 trailer

 There's no trailer yet, but keep checking this page as we will bring you the first look at the next series as soon as it's revealed.